pilkyuH24/AI-text-generator/README.md

-# GenZ AI Text Particle Generator
+# AI Text Particle Generator

 A **3D text particle playground** built with **React** and **Three.js**, powered by **OpenAI**.
 Users input a few words, and the app transforms them into animated particle-based text with a surprise AI-generated Gen-Z-inspired suggestion — complete with chaos effects and vivid background transitions.